argoproj/argo-workflows/docs/synchronization.md

 Feature Request: [2550](https://github.com/argoproj/argo/issues/2550)

 ## Introduction
-Synchronization feature enables to control the parallel execution of the class of workflows or templates that needs to be rate limited with in namespace.
-User can have multiple rate limit configuration in `configmap` and that can be referred in workflow or template in workflow.
+Synchronization feature enables to limit the parallel execution of the certain class of workflows or steps that needs to be rate limited with in namespace, but not to restrict others.

+User can have multiple rate limit configuration in `configmap` and that can be referred in workflow or step in workflow.

 E.g:
 ```yaml